psych10/psych10.github.io/prospectus/index.md

 The modules for the current week as well as the following two modules will be available on Canvas throughout the quarter.
 This allows you to get ahead if needed, while still ensuring a spacing of learning across the quarter that is beneficial for learning.

-There will be synchronous sessions via Zoom at the scheduled class time: MWF, 10:30-11:50 AM PST; you can find the links to these sessions on Canvas.
+There will be synchronous sessions via Zoom , lasting 50 minutes and starting at the scheduled class time (MWF, 10:30-11:20 AM PST); you can find the links to these sessions on Canvas.
 Each student will be expected to attend at least one of these per week, or complete a makeup assignment.
 The synchronous sessions will follow a standard thematic organization each week:

 - Monday: Hands-on exercises and group work
 - Wednesday: Review of problem set (in weeks after a PSet was due), and coding exercises (including live coding by the professor and group coding exercises)